dhirenkakkar/csubc/Lossy-image-compression/README.md

 # Lossy-image-compression

-An attempt at a simple lossy image compression by breaking the image into nodes of a quad tree recursively until each leaf node contains only a pixel and finally striping out the *desired leaves*.
+First attempt at a simple lossy image compression program.
+Breaks the image into nodes of a quad tree recursively until each leaf node contains only a pixel. *Desired leaf trimming* is done perform lossy compression of the image

 #
 - The algorith breaks the image into nodes of a quad tree recursively until reaching a single pixel in the leaf nodes.